simon-ament/Study/content/🏗️ Software-Architektur/05_patterns.md

 ![[Pasted image 20250127214554.png|500]]

-1. `Abstract Products` declare interfaces fora set of distinct but related products (product family)
+1. `Abstract Products` declare interfaces for a set of distinct but related products (product family)
 2. `Concrete Products` are various implementations of abstract products, grouped by variants.
 Each abstract product must be implemented in all variants.
 3. The `Abstract Factory` interface declares a set of methods for creating each of the abstract products
 4. `Concrete Factories` implement creation methods of the abstract factory corresponding to exactly one product variant